-Example of appropriate waste storage
+Example of appropriate waste storage area.

-- house sufficiently sized bins for the intended use, with wall heights sufficient to completely conceal the bins. - c.
+c.
 Enclosures should include a pergola, arbour, or other such permeable roof to screen the enclosure contents from overhead views.

 - a.
 Building entrances, parking areas, pathways, and other areas should be defined with appropriate features that express ownership and boundaries, avoiding spaces that appear confined, dark, isolated, or unconnected with neighbouring uses, or that appear to be without a clear purpose or function. - b.
 Consider visibility, light, and openness should maximize the ability to see throughout the site.
 Window placement should provide visual access to all areas of the site. - c.
 Appropriate exterior lighting should be provide and lighting levels should not produce glare, and excessive lighting that creates darkened spaces in other areas. - d.
 Encourage activity in public spaces by locating outdoor uses in complementary arrangements (or activity nodes) that create more activity than if separated.